Goodbye To The Traditional Law Firm

 Continency agreements relating to child custody or other child matters are void anywhere in Canada.

 Contingency fees are often used in personal injury law.
-It is rare that is used in family law.
+It is rare that it is used in family law.
 I believe the reason it is not often used in family law is that clients hate when you take a percentage of their assets, especially their family home.
 This leads to potential disputes between the family law firm and the client.

 The courts have the power to overturn contingency agreements and to order hourly billing to be billed instead.

 Clients are very nervous about litigation that may go on for years.
-Some lawyers estimate that a trial in family court can easily cost you $150,000.
+Some lawyers estimate that a trial in a family court can easily cost you $150,000.

 Even if your family law trial only goes on for three days, it may put you back $60,000.

 Our Toronto law firm decided to take a big risk and offer a flat fee of $125,000 for long trials.
 This takes out the risk of your trial costing you $150,000+.
-We do this because we want to increase the amount of family law people that are represented by family lawyers, instead of doing it themselves.
+We do this because we want to increase the number of family law people that are represented by family lawyers, instead of doing it themselves.

 Our law firm even charges a flat fee of 2.5% for disbursements, which some law firms call “communication fees.”
-This covers faxes, copies, long distance phone calls, and supplies.
+This covers faxes, copies, long-distance phone calls, and supplies.
 I have seen some law firms that charge 3% for disbursements.
 Most law firms charge for each fax or phone call made.
 This can encourage wastefulness at the law firm, which hurts the environment and the client’s wallet.